apstndb/go-httptoolbox/README.md

 HTTP handlers for digging serverless services.

 ## Deploy

+There are examples for App Engine, Cloud Functions, Cloud Run and [GCP Buildpacks](https://github.com/GoogleCloudPlatform/buildpacks).

 The handlers can be security backdoor.
 Don't deploy without some security setting.